 As a general matter, the Company prefers to avoid related person transactions (as defined below).
 The Company recognizes, however, that certain related person transactions may not be inconsistent with the best interests of the Company and its stockholders.
 The Company's policy is that all related person transactions must be reviewed and approved or ratified by the Audit Committee or, in certain circumstances, its Chairman.
-As provided in the Related Person Transactions Policy, a "Related Person Transaction" is a transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which the Company (including any of its subsidiaries) was, is or will be a participant and in which any "Related Person" (as defined in the Related Person Transactions Policy) had, has or will have a direct or indirect interest.
-In determining whether to approve a related person transaction, the Audit Committee considers all of the known relevant facts and circumstances, including the benefit of the transaction to the Company, the terms of the agreement with the Related Person, the possible impact on a director's independence and the availability of other sources for goods or services comparable to those provided by the Related Person.
+As provided in the Related Person Transactions Policy, a "Related Person Transaction" is a transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which the Company

+(including any of its subsidiaries) was, is or will be a participant and in which any "Related Person" (as defined in the Related Person Transactions Policy) had, has or will have a direct or indirect interest.
+In determining whether to approve a related person transaction, the Audit Committee considers all of the known relevant facts and circumstances, including the benefit of the transaction to the Company, the terms of the agreement with the Related Person, the possible impact on a director's independence, the availability of other sources for goods or services comparable to those provided by the Related Person, and any other information regarding the transaction or the Related Person that may be material.